Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.M
 ```

 A unit for measuring molar concentration, equal to 1 mol/L.

-Dimension: 𝐍 𝐋^-3.

-See Also: `Unitful.L`, `Unitful.mol`.

 ### Power